CottageLabs/hyrax3_app/README.md

 Open a console and try running `docker -h` and `docker-compose -h` to verify they are both accessible.

 Create the environment file `.env`.
-You can start by copying the template file [.env.template.development](https://github.com/CottageLabs/hyrax3_app/blob/master/.env.template.development) to `.env` and customizing the values to your setup.
-(For production environment, use .env.template as your template)
+You can start by copying the template file [.env.template.development](https://github.com/CottageLabs/hyrax3_app/blob/master/.env.template.development) to `.env` and customizing the values to your setup. <br>
+Note: For production environment, use .env.template as your template.

 ## quick start
 If you would like to do a test run of the system, start the docker containers